The Lawton Standard Co. is raising the standard for foundries.

 At Lawton —

-In order to create a financial bolster, and prepare for the future, Lawton began producing Rotor Stator presses, which led to making molding presses for rubber and plastics manufacturing in 1937.
-This product line allowed the company to gain a foothold in the increasingly profitable hydraulic press market, and gain stability.
+To create a financial foundation and prepare for the future, Lawton began producing Rotor Stator presses, which led to the development of molding presses for rubber and plastics manufacturing in 1937.
+This product line enabled the company to establish a foothold in the increasingly profitable hydraulic press market and achieve stability.

 Also in 1939, a small band of men began designing the Lawton Roll Wrapper.
 Two brothers by the last name Witbro came to Charles Lawton and his father with an idea for a machine that became known as the Lawton Roll Wrapper.
 The purpose of the machine was to wrap toilet paper rolls in a tissue overwrap.
 Before its advent, factory workers were only able to wrap 5 to 7 rolls per minute by hand.
 This machine could wrap 50 rolls per minute automatically.